Policies and Forms

 All attendees of conferences are to prepare a written report to the Executive Committee, within two weeks of the event’s conclusion, summarizing what they learned and their assessment of further possible benefits to URFA, and its members, of future participation in such events.
 Members reports shall include i) a copy of the event programme, ii) a one-page summary of the sessions attended, skills/knowledge learned and an overview of how other members of URFA may benefit from attendance in the future, iii) an assessment of whether the cost incurred represented good value to the Association and its members.
 If appropriate, the report will be posted on the URFA website for the benefit of all members.

 In situations where multiple members attend the same URFA-supported event, only one copy of a report, as outlined above, is required, though it should reflect the cumulative learning/evaluative experiences of all attendees.
 Each attendee is expected to sign off on the report as being inclusive of their learning and assessment of future benefit to URFA members and a statement about whether the costs incurred represented a reasonable benefit for the Association’s members.

-The Executive Committee established the URFA Member Emergency Fund to support members who have emergency circumstances due to the sudden loss or decline in remuneration from Campion College, First Nations University, Luther College or the University of Regina.
+The Executive Committee established the URFA Member Emergency Fund to support members who have emergency circumstances due to the sudden loss or decline in remuneration from Campion College, First Nations University of Canada, Luther College or the University of Regina.

-Please note that these funds are available only for U of R Sessional Academic staff members with priority status or sessionals at Campion College.
-Those who are University of Regina Sessional Academic Staff members who not have priority, or who are sessional members in other bargaining units, are unable to apply for these funds.
+Please note that these funds are available only for U of R sessional academic staff members with priority status or sessionals at Campion College.
+Those who are University of Regina sessional academic staff members who do not have priority, or who are sessional members in other bargaining units, are unable to apply for these funds.

 This policy sets out guidelines and priorities involving three areas of support (donations): labour issues at post-secondary institutions, labour issues involving unions in Saskatchewan, and other issues advanced by socially progressive associations and organizations.